chrisbrejon/OpenDRT-OCIO-Config/README.md

 For those curious out there, a few things about the config:
 - Reference color space is XYZ which is the base of all colourimetry
-- An inverse of the View Transform has been provided even though openDRT does not invert perfectly (it was never Jed's goal anyway)
+- An inverse of the View Transform has been provided even though it is not perfect (it was never Jed's goal anyway)
 - One may easily add several displays for HDR output if needed (such as P3 D65 PQ)

-My goal was to provide a simple OCIOv1 config (14 megabytes!) in its most essential form, so CG artists can create the most amazing pictures with it.
+My goal was to provide a "plug and play play" OCIOv1 config (14 megabytes!) in its most essential form, so CG artists can create beautiful pictures with it.